Code-Institute-Submissions/akramalex-Portfolio1/README.md

     -No errors were found when passing through the official (jigsaw)validator.

 * Accessibility

-      -i confirmed that the colors and fonts chosen are easy to read and accessible by runing it through light house in devtools.
+      -I confirmed that the colors and fonts chosen are easy to read and accessible by runing it through light house in devtools.

 ![](assets/images/light-house.png)